yiliny/yiliny/README.md

 Supervisor: Zhong Tan, XMU

-- Difference equation model
+- Worldwide contest about mathematical modelling

--	Completed a paper about population prediction
+- A paper about population prediction by difference equation completed with partners

 - Designated as **Honorable Mention**